danielbodnar/awesome-stars/BY-LANG.md

 - [Thysrael/Ficus](https://github.com/Thysrael/Ficus) - Ficus is a software for editing and managing markdown documents, developed by the  gg=G team.
 - [dullage/flatnotes](https://github.com/dullage/flatnotes) - A self-hosted, database-less note taking web app that utilises a flat folder of markdown files for storage.
 - [HelgeSverre/ollama-gui](https://github.com/HelgeSverre/ollama-gui) - A Web Interface for chatting with your local LLMs via the ollama API
-- [vuesion/vuesion](https://github.com/vuesion/vuesion) - Vuesion is a boilerplate that helps product teams build faster than ever with fewer headaches and modern best practices across engineering & design.
+- [vuesion/vuesion](https://github.com/vuesion/vuesion) - Vuesion is a boilerplate that empowers product teams to build faster with modern best practices across engineering and design.
+It features a full-stack framework, comprehensive design system, robust t
 - [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
 - [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.
 - [davidmyersdev/octo](https://github.com/davidmyersdev/octo) - A local-first, progressive web app for knowledge management